vlang/v/doc/docs.md

 You can put additional test data, including .v source files in a folder, named `testdata`, right next to your _test.v files.
 V's test framework will *ignore* such folders, while scanning for tests to run.
-This is usefull, if you want to put .v files with invalid V source code, or other tests, including known failing ones, that should be run in a specific way/options by a parent _test.v file.
+This is useful, if you want to put .v files with invalid V source code, or other tests, including known failing ones, that should be run in a specific way/options by a parent _test.v file.